 Caring for Osage Orange Trees

-If you want to plant these seeds, you have to allow them to go through a brief chill so as to start the germination process.
+If you want to plant osage orange tree seeds, you have to allow them to go through a brief chill so as to start the germination process.

-Usually, you should allow the seeds to sit at a temperature of 40 degrees Fahrenheit for about 30 days to let the seeds start germinating.
+Usually, you should allow the seeds from an osage orange fruit to sit at a temperature of 40 degrees Fahrenheit for about 30 days to let the seeds start germinating.

 When planting the seeds, you should put them approximately 12 inches apart.
 Cover each seed with a quarter to a half-inch of soil.